 The Highlands Center has provided quality school field trips for over 25 years.

 Students, chaperones, and teachers should come prepared to be outside for the duration of the trip, regardless of weather.
 (Trips will be cancelled or rescheduled if weather is unsafe).
 Trips may include walking on uneven terrain for up to 1.5 miles.
-Accommodations can be made for special needs or other requests.

 If your group falls outside this definition, please contact us regarding Custom Programs.

 Regardless of which topic you choose, all field trips include the following components:

 - Formal lesson component designed by professional educators based on Arizona science standards and social/emotional and developmental milestones

 - Physical exploration and hike on our 80-acre site that encompass different plant/animal communities like woodlands, chaparral, meadows, and riparian areas

 - Facilitated reflection like journaling, crafting, or other quiet activities

 - All students will need to wear a backpack containing their own food and water.
 Hydration bladders (e.g. Camelbaks) with a pocket are encouraged.
 All students will stop for lunch on the trail about halfway through.